steno-aarhus/sdcar/hiring/dif-project/database-administrator.md

 -   The working hours are flexible.

 -   Any necessary hardware or software will be provided or covered for.

+-   The position allows for a lot of freedom and autonomy in work and in the decision making on the direction the will take.

 ## Contact information